valstro/markdown-rules-mcp/README.md

 </file>
 ```

+## Caveats & Potential Downsides

+### Potentially Large Context

+Markdown Rules will diligently parse through all markdown links (?md-link=true) and embeds (e.g., ?md-embed=1-10) to include referenced content.
+This comprehensiveness can lead to using a significant portion of the AI's context window, especially with deeply linked documentation.

+However, I find this to be a necessary trade-off for providing complete context in the large, bespoke codebases this tool is designed for.

+### MCP Tool Invocation Variance

+Occasionally, depending on the specific LLM you're using, the model might not call the tool to fetch relevant docs as consistently as one might hope without explicit prompting.
+This behavior can often be improved by tweaking the usage instructions in your `markdown-rules.md` file or by directly asking the AI to consult the docs.

+I've personally found Anthropic models tend to call the tool very consistently without needing explicit prompts.

 ## Troubleshooting 🔧

 ### Common Issues

 1. **Tool / Docs Not Being Used**
    * Ensure the tool is enabled in the MCP server configuration
+   * Make sure you're providing an absolute path to the PROJECT_ROOT in the MCP server configuration
    * Make sure your `MARKDOWN_INCLUDE` is correct & points to markdown files
    * Setup `markdown-rules.md` file in your project root with usage instructions for your needs
+   * Make sure to wrap your description field in YAML frontmatter in quotes (e.g. `description: "Project Overview"`)
+   * To debug why your doc isn't being used, you can use the `list_indexed_docs` tool to see what docs are available and what's in the index.
+Just ask "what docs are available in the index?"

 2. **New/Updated Docs Not Being Reflected**
    * Make sure to restart the server after making changes to docs or the `markdown-rules.md` file (there's no watch mode yet)